-As noted above, our compensation structure is primarily comprised of a base salary, an annual cash incentive bonus, long-term incentive compensation in the form of a three-year cash incentive bonus award and equity incentive awards.
+As noted above, our compensation structure is primarily comprised of a base salary, an annual cash incentive bonus, and long-term incentive compensation in the form of equity incentive awards.
 In setting executive compensation, the Compensation Committee considers the aggregate compensation payable to an executive officer and the form of the compensation.
 The Compensation Committee seeks to achieve an appropriate balance between immediate cash rewards and long-term financial incentives.

-We utilize long-term equity incentive compensation in the form of restricted stock units as a substantial component of compensation (prior to fiscal year 2015 we utilized stock options).
-The Compensation Committee views the award of restricted stock units as a primary long-term retention benefit by tying the earning of these awards to a vesting schedule that will be over a period greater than four years for full vesting of restricted stock units.
+We utilize long-term equity incentive compensation in the form of a mix of RSUs and PSUs as a substantial component of compensation.
+The Compensation Committee views the award of RSUs and PSUs as a primary long-term retention benefit by tying the earning of these awards to a vesting schedule that will be over a period greater than four years for full vesting of restricted stock units.
 If an employee leaves the Company before the completion of the vesting period, then that employee will not be entitled to any benefit from the non-vested portion of the award.
-Additionally, for our NEOs, the restricted stock unit award also has a performance metric that, if not met, would require the NEO to forfeit a portion up to the entire restricted stock unit award regardless of the additional requirement of vesting.
-We believe that this vesting feature makes it more attractive to remain as our employee and this arrangement does not require substantial cash payments by the Company.
-Similarly, our three-year cash incentive bonus awards promote long-term performance by establishing significant growth performance targets that must be met over a three-year period.
-This long-term cash incentive bonus also promotes retention of our executives as no payment is made under our three-year cash incentive bonus awards if the executive officer is not employed on the last day of the three-year performance period.
+In addition to time-based vesting, PSUs also have performance metrics that, if not met, would require forfeiture of a portion or potentially the entire PSU award regardless of the additional requirement of vesting.
+We believe that the time-based vesting feature of RSUs and PSUs makes it more attractive to remain as our employee and this arrangement does not require substantial cash payments by the Company.